Fruit Haven 4

 In the photo, you can see the FH4 property to the right after the bridge (the open pasture.)

 Electric is not installed but there is a powerline nearby.
 We will connect the community area to the powerline.
 Individual homestead lot owners can hook up to the powerline if they want (installation cost is their own responsibility) or use off-grid options such as solar power.
 Internet can be installed at this location all throughout the property.
-We will install a community water system that will allow all owners to hook up and receive gravity-powered pressurized water from the stream up in the mountain.
+We are installing a community water system that will allow all owners to hook up and receive gravity-powered pressurized water from the stream up in the mountain.

 Property features and geography